nightconcept/boba-site/project/boba-learn.md

 ## Chapter 15: Powerful Control Flow: Pattern Matching

-Boba provides a powerful `match` statement for checking a value against a series of patterns.
-It is a clean and expressive way to handle multiple distinct cases, and it works hand-in-hand with Boba's type system to guarantee that you've handled every possibility.
-You can think of `match` as a super-powered `switch` statement. `match` is the most fundamental tool in Boba for working with enum types, especially `Option` and `Result`.
-However, its key strength is that the Boba compiler guarantees exhaustiveness—you are required to handle every possible case.
+Boba's primary tool for control flow is the powerful `match` statement.
+It allows you to check a value against a series of patterns in a clean and expressive way.
+Its key strength is that the compiler enforces **exhaustiveness**, which is why it is the perfect tool for safely working with enum types like `Option` and `Result`.

 ### The Rule of Exhaustiveness